lacrioque/NWJS-Boilerplate/README.md

 The next thing to come are automated tests.

-I'm still working on that and if someone wants to contribute he is very welcome.
+I'm still working on that and if someone wants to contribute he/she is very welcome.

 ## Licence
 MIT - https://opensource.org/licenses/MIT